bregman-arie/devops-exercises/README.md

 <details>
 <summary>Identify the service/project used for each of the following:

+  * Database as a service which runs on OpenStack
   * Bare Metal Provisioning
   * Track and monitor usage
   * Alarms Service
   * Manage Hadoop Clusters
   * highly available, distributed, eventually consistent object/blob store</summary><br><b>

+  * Database as a service which runs on OpenStack - Trove
   * Bare Metal Provisioning - Ironic
   * Track and monitor usage - Ceilometer
   * Alarms Service - Aodh